siyouguo/siyouguo/README.md

 Specifically, I am passionate about developing robust techniques for **deepfake and fake news detection**, with a particular focus on the new complexities and threats emerging in the era of Large Language Models (LLMs).
 My goal is to contribute to a more secure and trustworthy information ecosystem.

-Previously, I received the B.Eng degree form SDUT in 2023.
+Previously, I received the B.Eng degree from SDUT in 2023.

 My personal homepage is at [Siyou Guo (郭思友)](https://siyouguo.github.io/).